Council for National Policy: Conferences and political plans

 In 1999, a speech given to the CNP by Republican candidate George W. Bush is credited with helping him gain the support of conservatives in his successful bid for the United States Presidency in 2000.
 The content of the speech has never been released by the CNP or by Bush.

 In February 2007, the organization planned to be involved in the 2008 presidential election campaign and actively sought candidate that would represent their views.
 U.S. Vice President Dick Cheney and former Massachusetts governor Mitt Romney spoke at a four-day conference that the council held in Salt Lake City, Utah, during the last week of September 2007.
 The Council for National Policy scheduled a conference in late October 2007; other than Giuliani, most Republican presidential candidates pledged to appear.

-On May 18, 2018 House Majority Leader Kevin McCarthy, R-CA, gave a speech to the Council for National Policy in which he asserted that the American political climate was "increasingly belittling Christian conservatives for their beliefs" and forcing Christians "'out of the public square'".

-On August 21, 2020, President Trump attended a CNP meeting where he gave a speech.
+On August 21, 2020, U.S. President Donald Trump attended a CNP meeting where he gave a speech.

-In a October 14, 2020, Washington Post article, which described the CNP as a "little-known group that has served for decades as a hub for a nationwide network of conservative activists and the donors who support them", one of the attendees of the August 2020 meeting in Arlington, warned of plans by Democrats to "steal this election".
+In an October 14, 2020, Washington Post article, which described the CNP as a "little-known group that has served for decades as a hub for a nationwide network of conservative activists and the donors who support them", one of the attendees of the August 2020 meeting in Arlington, warned of plans by Democrats to "steal this election".
 He said that, "if they get away with that, what happens?
 Democracy is finished because they usher in totalitarianism."